greenbone/docs/src/common/prerequisites.rst

 Installing Common Build Dependencies
 ------------------------------------

-For downloading, configuring, building and installing the :term:`GVM` components several tools and applications are required.
+For downloading, configuring, building and installing the :term:`GVM` components, several tools and applications are required.
 To install this requirements via *apt* the following command can be used: